Time (in)consistency of multistage distributionally robust inventory models with moment constraints: Introduction

 In this work, we will consider questions of time (in)consistency in the context of managing an inventory over time.
 We will give a formal definition of time consistency, which is naturally suited to our framework, in Section\ \ref{consistencysection}.
-At this point we would like to give the following intuition.
+At this point let us provide the following high-level intuition.
 A multistage distributionally robust optimization problem can be viewed in two ways.
-In one formulation, the policy maker is allowed to recompute his/her policy choice after each stage (we will refer to this as the {\em multistage-dynamic formulation}), thus taking prior realizations of demand into consideration when performing the relevant minimax calculations at later stages.
+In one formulation, the policy maker is allowed to recompute her policy choice after each stage (we will refer to this as the distributionally robust dynamic programming (DP) formulation), thus taking prior realizations of demand into consideration when performing the relevant minimax calculations at later stages.
 In that case it follows from known results that there exists a base-stock policy which is optimal.
-In the second formulation, the policy maker is not allowed to recompute his/her policy after each stage (we will refer to this as {\em multistage-static formulation}), in which case far less is known.
-If these two formulations have a common optimal policy, i.e. the policy maker would be content with the given policy whether or not he/she has the power to recompute after each stage, we say that the policy is \emph{time consistent}, and the problem is \emph{weakly time consistent}.
+In the second formulation, the policy maker is not allowed to recompute her policy after each stage (we will refer to this as the {\em multistage-static formulation}), in which case far less is known.
+If these two formulations have a common optimal policy, i.e. the policy maker would be content with the given policy whether or not she has the power to recompute after each stage (w.p.1 under every joint distribution for demand belonging to the uncertainty set), we say that the policy is \emph{time consistent}, and the problem is \emph{weakly time consistent}.
 If every optimal policy for the multistage-static formulation is time consistent, i.e. it is impossible to devise a policy which is optimal at time zero yet suboptimal at a later time, we say that the problem is \emph{strongly time consistent}.
 Such a property is desirable from a policy perspective, as it ensures that previously agreed upon policy decisions remain rational when the policy is actually implemented, possibly at a later time.